Alor, Anambra: Government

 Alor town has two divisions, Ezi and Ifite, corresponding to the names of the two sons of the original ancestor – Agbudugbu.
 Each division consists of three villages as follows:

 Ezi: – Umuoshi, Etiti, and Ebenesii-Okebunoye and Ifite: – Uruezeani, Umuokwu and Ide.
 Each of the six villages of Alor consists of a number of quarters.
 Based on such factors as population, affinity, or some historical relationship, the quarters have been grouped, or in some cases left single, and each such group of quarters or single quarter referred to as an ‘Ichie Domain’.
 The name by which each Ichie is designated is symbolic of the geographical setting or the traditional, historical, or social experience, traits and emotions characteristic of the various localities and the people of Alor.

 The Alor has numerous educated sons and daughters that are employed in manifold industries and trades both in Alor, Nigeria and overseas.
 Moreover, Animal husbandry, Block industries, Printing Press, Wine depot (palm wine), Palm oil mills, and Soap industries are among the few industries that can be found in Alor.

 Education

 Alorites originally are business men and women measured in textile materials, but today, many are educated and practicing professionals.
-Alor was known with a slogan "Alor London" even before major civilization came into the town and ever since, it lives up to the name.but due to the crisis which has divided the community leading to lack of Electricity supply and other basic amenities, It's London status has changed to Alor Burundi signalling underdevelopment.
+Alor was known with a slogan "Alor London" even before major civilization came into the town and ever since, it lives up to the name.but due to the crisis which has divided the community leading to lack of Electricity supply and other basic amenities, Its London status has changed to Alor Burundi signalling underdevelopment.

 Alor is home to numerous nursery schools with seven primary schools and two high schools, plus other higher institutions like commercial colleges and evangelical seminaries.